jimasp/behave-vsc/README.md

 - `behave-vsc.runAllAsOne`
   - Default: true
   - Enables/disables running all tests together, i.e. one-shot `python -m behave` when you run all tests.
-  - Keep this enabled unless (a) you can enable runParallel, or (b) you prefer slower test runs where you can see the test results update as they come in.
+  - Recommended to keep this enabled unless either/both (a) you can enable `behave-vsc.runParallel` or (b) you are using `behave-vsc.fastSkipList` with a lot of tests.
-  - Note that running behave as one-shot can cause different test results under some circumstances versus running them individually, e.g. if you set `context.failed` in your tests.
+  - Note that running running a selection of tests vs one-shot can cause different test results under some circumstances, i.e. highlight issues with test isolation.

 - `behave-vsc.runParallel`
   - Default: false
   - This setting has no effect when you run all tests at once and `behave-vsc.runAllAsOne` is enabled.
   - Enables/disables running tests in parallel.
-(Experimental).
   - It is advised to leave this disabled for your initial test run, then change it to enabled if your project test suite supports running multiple tests at the same time, i.e. unless your tests are fully **isolated**, then you should not enable this setting.
-Note that behave itself does not support parallel testing - enabling this setting will create multiple behave instances, so in the case of running all tests, it may be no faster due to the overhead of starting multiple processes.
+Note that behave itself does not support parallel testing - enabling this setting will create multiple behave instances, so in the case of running all tests, it may or may not be faster due to the overhead of starting multiple processes.
+It depends on a lot of factors, for example, slow tests are likely to run faster because they can execute at the same time, but fast tests might be slower due to the overhead.
-It will be faster if you select a subset/group of tests to run.
+  - Note that running behave as separate instances can cause different test results from sequentially run single tests or a one-shot run without fully isolated tests.
-  - Note that running behave as separate instances can cause different test results from a one-shot run under some circumstances versus running them individually, e.g. if you set `context.failed` in your tests.
+ - This is an experimental setting, i.e. may be withdrawn.

 ---
 ## How it works